If you want to work in a different sector, you’re not alone. Many of us want to change industries, but it can be hard to know where to begin.

 Changing sectors requires effort and sometimes it can feel like too big a task but Read advises to reflect on your past successes.

-Thinking about changing careers can be overwhelming, but with the right planning and mindset, it won’t be long before you’re switching sectors with confidence.
+Thinking about changing careers can be overwhelming, but with the right planning and mindset, you’ll soon be ready to switch sectors.

-AU Source: Independent research conducted by Nature on behalf of SEEK.
-Interviewing 4800 Australians annually
+Independent research conducted by Nature of behalf of SEEK, interviewing 4800 Australians annually.
+Published February 2023.